-The new ID law “requires” voters to show an acceptable photo ID, beginning later in 2019 – but also has exceptions so people can vote in person without one.
+The ID law as passed would “require” voters to show an acceptable photo ID — but also has exceptions so people can vote in person without one.
 The law is complex; it will be hard to administer and will be a barrier to some voters.
-Let’s overcome confusion, help people get an acceptable ID, and fight anti-voting laws with more voting!

 The law says voters should show one of these photo IDs when they vote in person; the ID can be expired for up to one year:

 There are a number of things we still do not know, and that you can urge the State Board of Elections to address through rule-making and action, including: